Development & Policy Analysis

 First Four Tenants Approved

-As of January 12, 2026, Charlotte City Council approved the first four local businesses: Higher Grounds (coffee), Artisen Gelato, Rumbao Latin Dance Company, and Suites by Alvaranga (salon).
+As of January 12, 2026, Charlotte City Council approved the first four local businesses.
 About 8,000 sq ft of the 16,000 sq ft retail allocation remains available.

 The Full Development Scope

-Eastland Yards spans 78 acres and includes 400+ residential units, a 4.5-acre public park (opening mid-2026), 'The Complex' eSports and indoor sports venue, and curated local retail.
+Eastland Yards spans 78 acres and includes 400+ residential units, a 4.5-acre public park (scheduled to open in Spring 2027), 16,000 square feet of retail space, and 'The Complex'—a major eSports and indoor sports entertainment venue breaking ground in Spring 2026.
 Over $100M in city infrastructure investment backs the project.

 Why This Matters for East Charlotte Property Owners